-This guide, which is available in English and French, helps people who are new to Luxembourg navigate the many essential administrative steps – and other miscellaneous procedures – that can seem daunting to those who have just arrived in a new and unfamiliar city: finding a job or accommodation, opening a bank account, finding a phone plan, registering a car, shopping, finding recreational activities for children, etc.
+The guide, which is available in English and French, is meant to help people who are new to Luxembourg navigate the many essential administrative procedures and other formalities that can seem daunting to those who have just arrived in a new and unfamiliar city: finding a job or accommodation, opening a bank account, finding a phone plan, registering a car, shopping, finding recreational activities for children, etc.

 Beyond offering assistance with administrative tasks, this guide is meant to help foster integration and social interaction.
 A large part of its pages are devoted to daily life: cultural sites and events, sports facilities, restaurants and bars, green spaces, ideas for getaways, and associations that perfectly represent the multicultural dynamic of both Luxembourg City and the entire country.

 Available for free at the Bierger-Center

 The City is keenly aware of the questions and needs of new arrivals, and is eager to help them navigate this new phase of their lives.
 This is why all new residents are provided with a free copy of the "Just Arrived" guide and the "Administrative Procedures" booklet when they visit the Bierger-Center.

 The web version of the guide contains the same information, divided into two main sections: "I am coming to Luxembourg soon" and "I am in Luxembourg".

 Consultations for new arrivals